RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 * :ref:`SIGNALlab 250-12 <top_250_12>`

 ***********************************************************
-My device shows wrong measurements.
+My device shows the wrong measurements.
 How can I calibrate it?
 ***********************************************************

 The Red Pitaya can be calibrated using the :ref:`Calibration Tool <calibration_app>`